prebid/prebid.github.io/features/firstPartyData.md

 {: .alert.alert-warning :}
 If you're using PBJS version 4.29 or before, replace the following in the example above: 'ortb' with 'fpd', 'site' with 'context' and 'site.ext.data' with 'context.data'.

+### Supplying Auction-Specific Data

+In some situations the same page may wish to supply different `site` data for some of its sections, for example in infinite scroll or instream video scenarios where multiple pieces of content that would benefit from different contexts are served together.

+To support this use case, Prebid version 7 and above accepts auction-specific first-party data as a parameter to `requestBids`.
+For example:

+{% highlight js %}
+pbjs.requestBids({
+    ortb2: {
+        site: {
+            content: {
+                data: [{
+                    name: 'www.iris.com',
+                    ext: {
+                        segtax: 500,
+                        cids: ['iris_c73g5jq96mwso4d8']
+                    },
+                    segment: [
+                        {id: '687'},
+                        {id: '123'}
+                    ]
+                }]
+            }
+        }
+    }
+});
+{% endhighlight %}

 ### Supplying AdUnit-Specific Data